Understanding City Debt

 How can I be sure the City is using debt responsibly?

 Bond rating agencies review financial information to inform investors of key metrics associated with debt issuances.
 Ratings are assigned based on the investment risk.
-Two rating agencies have reviewed the City’s financials, including its debt profile and economic prospects, management decision-making and governance.
-Both have assigned their highest credit rating to the City of Southlake’s property-tax supported debt.
+Three rating agencies have reviewed the City’s financials, including its debt profile and economic prospects, management decision-making, and governance.
+All three have assigned their highest credit rating to the City of Southlake’s property-tax-supported debt.

 How can I review specifics about City debt?

 House Bill 1378, passed during the 2015 legislative session, requires every city to annually report various figures related to the city’s amount of debt.
 Click here to read the current status of the City's outstanding bonds, and here for a report that gives context to the numbers.
 The documents contain information such as:

 - The amount of all authorized debt obligations;